-Abbie, originally from Greenville SC, earned her Undergraduate major of Exercise Science and minor of Psychology at the College of Charleston, in Charleston South Carolina.
+Originally from Greenville SC, Abbie earned her Undergraduate major of Exercise Science and minor of Psychology at the College of Charleston, in Charleston South Carolina.
 She first discovered her passion for adaptive therapy while living in Charleston and working closely with an aquatic and motor therapy program designed for children with disabilities.
 Abbie is now a member of the Therapeutic Recreation master’s program at the University of Tennessee.
-She is eager to begin her new position as a part of the TREE Team, as well as her new curriculum at UTK!
+She is eager to continue into her second year as a part of the TREE Team and her new curriculum at UTK!
 When Abbie is out of the office, you can find her exploring the city of Knoxville whether it’s at a restaurant in the city or hiking the beautiful Smoky Mountains!

 Chase is from Signal Mountain, Tennessee, and recently graduated from Maryville College, studying in the fields of Outdoor Studies and Health Sciences.
 He is incredibly excited to not only continue his education with a master’s degree in Therapeutic Recreation but also be a part of the TREE Team!
 With a large focus on outdoor as well as emergency medicine, Chase has spent the past four years as the Health Director at Camp Lookout, in Rising Fawn Georgia, which led to him discovering the field of Therapeutic Recreation.
 His current ambitions are to either become a Camp Director, working with youth with special needs, or to go on to get his doctorate and become a professor.
 When he’s not at school or in a camp setting, you can find Chase either running, playing disc golf, board games, or building computers.